8. THE TYPICAL SOUL-WINNING PROGRAM DOESN’T DEPEND ON GOD ENOUGH AND ISN’T GEARED TO LOOK FOR GOD’S WORKING.

 Those who are reconciled to Christ and who therefore have eternal life are those who continue in the faith and are not moved from the gospel.
 Those who merely pray a sinner’s prayer and do not continue in the faith demonstrate that they have never been born again.

 Consider Hebrews 6:9-11:

 “But, beloved, we are persuaded better things of you, and things that accompany salvation, though we thus speak.
-For God is not unrighteous to forget your work and labour of love, which ye have showed toward his name, in that ye have ministered to the saints, and do minister.
-And we desire that every one of you do show the same diligence to the full assurance of hope unto the end” (Hebrews 6:9-11).
+For God is not unrighteous to forget your work and labor of love, which ye have shown toward His name, in that ye have ministered to the saints, and do minister.
+And we desire that every one of you does show the same diligence to the full assurance of hope unto the end” (Hebrews 6:9-11).

 Consider 1 John 3:2-3:

 “Beloved, now are we the sons of God, and it doth not yet appear what we shall be: but we know that, when he shall appear, we shall be like him; for we shall see him as he is.
 And every man that hath this hope in him purifies himself, even as he is pure” (1 John 3:2,3).